Why You Can't Sleep After Quitting Smoking (and What Actually Helps)

 Introduction

+Lying awake at 2am in your first week is almost universal, and it has a name.
+Disrupted sleep is on the official list of nicotine withdrawal symptoms, one of the seven core symptoms catalogued in the DSM-5 alongside irritability, anxiety, low mood, difficulty concentrating, increased appetite, and restlessness.
 Nothing is wrong with you.
-Disrupted sleep is on the official list of nicotine withdrawal symptoms, recognised by the National Cancer Institute, the NHS, and the CDC.
-It is one of the seven core withdrawal symptoms catalogued in the DSM-5, along with irritability, anxiety, low mood, difficulty concentrating, increased appetite, and restlessness.
+Your nervous system is finding a new baseline, and the first nights are when that adjustment is loudest.

 This guide explains why sleep gets harder before it gets easier, when it tends to settle down, and what you can change tonight to reduce the disruption without making things worse.